 All through the detail development stages we were working with Warringah Council and TBLD.
 Together we formed a pretty formidable team.
 The technical, operations and construction teams considered the project, brainstormed the challenges and developed strategies for dealing with likely issues during the design phase.
 This multi-skilled team wanted to deliver the most aesthetically dynamic and environmentally sound design possible, and they open-heartedly collaborated to ensure it was achieved as cost-effectively as possible.

 The delivery of a project like this requires masterful logistics planning.
 The time we invested at the ‘Discovery’ and ‘Develop’ started to pay huge dividends by the Delivery phases because we were now installing the Middle Creek and South Creek bridges in the dense bushlands with access only through highly sensitive and protected ecosystems.

 With input from the riggers, the group concluded that using pontoons to move the bridges into place risked damaging the riparian zone through potential oil spills.
-Furthermore, a certain amount of groundwork was required for the cranes to lift the pontoons into the water which would have meant impact damage.
-Investigation showed that the groundwork required to set up cranes to lift the bridges into place was largely the same as for the pontoons.
-The team eliminated the pontoons and used the cranes to carefully lift the bridges directly into place.
-This was an elegant, although more difficult solution given that one of the bridges was 52m long!
+Furthermore, the groundwork required for the cranes to be capable of lifting the pontoons into the water would have created too much damage.
+Early on in the Discovery phases, the investigation showed that the groundwork required to set up cranes to lift the bridges into place was pretty much the same as for the pontoons.
+So the teams dropped the pontoon option and used cranes to carefully lift the bridges directly into place.
+This was elegant, although much more difficult solution to execute successfully because one of the bridges was a staggering 52m long!

-We had strong design intentions and the design had a framework we wanted to achieve - the form, colour, shape, and the way that it was constructed.
+We had strong design intentions and the design had a framework we wanted to achieve - the form, colour, shape, and the way that is was constructed.
 Fleetwood took that concept and successfully translated it into the built form.
 They’ve done an excellent job.Glen Berrill Director, Thompson Berrill Landscape Design